 A one of the few members of Congress with a technical background, Sununu rose quickly to earn a seat on the House Appropriations Committee and serve as Vice Chairman of the Budget Committee.
 During his term in the Senate, Sununu provided leadership in areas of finance and technology, figuring prominently in debates addressing funding for the National Science Foundation, telecommunications policy, and medical information technology.

 In the Senate, John Sununu took a lead role in pressing for regulatory reform, writing legislation to reign in the risk-taking at Fannie Mae and Freddie Mac that was signed into law in 2008.
 He led the effort to protect the Internet from regulation, and negotiated a seven-year ban on Internet taxes.
 He was the author of the New England Wilderness Act, as well as legislation that ensured better protection for civil liberties under the PATRIOT Act.

 From 2008-2009, Sununu served as a member or the Congressional Oversight Panel for the $700 Billion Troubled Asset Relief Program.
-He currently serves on the Board of Directors for Time Warner Cable and Boston Scientific, a leading manufacturer of medical devices.
+He served on the Board of Directors for Time Warner Cable and currently is a board member of Boston Scientific, a leading manufacturer of medical devices.
 Senator Sununu also serves as the Co-Chair of Broadband for America, a 300-member organization focused on broadband investment, deployment and access.
 He is a contributing editor for Bloomberg News, and writes a weekly column for the Boston Globe.

 He has traveled extensively in the Middle East and Central Asia, leading delegations to monitor the Palestinian Presidential elections in 2005, and the Lebanese Parliamentary elections in June 2009.
 He served on the Mid-East Working Group at the U.S. Institute for Peace, and is a member of the Council on Foreign Relations.